babaphillips/readme-generator/README.md

 ## Installation

-To clone this repo, open your terminal and run this: git clone git@github.com:babaphillips/readme-generator.git.
+To clone this repo, open your terminal and run: git clone git@github.com:babaphillips/readme-generator.git.
 Run 'npm install' to install all dependencies.
 Run node index.js to run the program.

 ## Usage